gravity

 The term Newtonian gravity is used when it is necessary to

-distinguish it from GR.
+distinguish his model from GR.

 These theories are phenomenally successful: for example, their